djalbat/minimal-propositional-logic/README.md

 \frac{P\iff{Q}}{Q\Rightarrow{P}}\quad\small\text{[BiconditionalRightElimination]}
 \]

 As well as these rules there are many derived rules.
-See the package contents for details.
+See the package contents for details...

 ## Resources